yearn/yearn-assets/press-kit/README.md

 ## Fonts

-We have 2 fonts, one primary, one secondary.
+We have 2 fonts, one primary, and one secondary.

-We use the primary font for almost everything, like titles, paragraphs and logo.
+We use the primary font for almost everything, like titles, paragraphs, and logos.

-And we use the secondary font for numerals/metrics and any text block that requires same width lines.
+And we use the secondary font for numerals/metrics and any text block that requires same-width lines.

 Primary font: [Roboto](https://github.com/googlefonts/roboto), [example](https://fonts.google.com/specimen/Roboto?preview.text=yearn.finance%20is%20a%20blue%20chip&preview.text_type=custom)